kennedyCzar/AlphabetSoup-Using-Django/README.md

 ## Mathematical background

 The intuition behind this algorithm is quite straight forward.
-1. We have a message input and also an alphabet input Our objective is to determine if we can write this message using the input alphabets.

-  What we very much need to check is if the letters in the message are available in the alphabet and if this is true.
-  Then we can be sure to conclude mathematically using the following assumptions

-  Hence if
-  &emsp;_v_ &larr; Alphabet and
-  &emsp; _&beta;_ &larr; is message

-  &emsp;&emsp;&emsp;__if__ _v_ &ge; _&beta;_ __then return__ TRUE and FALSE otherwise
-   Meaning if _v_ is a superset of _&beta;_

-2. Then we may assume indeed this word can be formed from alphabets soup.
-    This would save us from writing outrageous loops ust to check this.
+1. We convert our message into a list for we we wan easily iterate
+2. Do the same for the alphabet soup and ensure they are structured

+We then create a while loop for which:
+    if A <-- Alphabet & B is message we iterate over the range of B then we do same for A
+                if the element of B can be found in A Then we can form a message using this we repeat this process and
+                    store the content in another list we call final finally we ckeck the final list with the message list if this condition satisfies
+            the we return a boolean True otherwise we return a False